ppedrin/Papers/paper.md

 We presente aircraft measurements of BBOA over West Africa.

 Particle size was measured using a PCASP (Bloggs et al 2004).

+Jones et al (2008) conducted several studies in this region, but continental-scale measurements have not previously been made